 On this day in 1846, Young abandoned Nauvoo and began leading 1,600 Latter-day-Saints west across the frozen Mississippi in subzero temperatures to a temporary refuge at Sugar Grove, Iowa.
 Young planned to make the westward trek in stages, and he determined the first major stopping point would be along the Missouri River opposite Council Bluffs.
 He sent out a reconnaissance team to plan the route across Iowa, dig wells at camping spots, and in some cases, plant corn to provide food for the hungry emigrants.
 The mass of Latter-day-Saints made the journey to the Missouri River, and by the fall of 1846, the Winter Quarters were home to 12,000 Latter-day-Saints.

 After a hard journey across the western landscape, Young and his followers emerged out onto a broad valley where a giant lake shimmered in the distance.
 With his first glimpse of this Valley of the Great Salt Lake, Young reportedly said, “This is the place.”
 That year, some 1,600 people arrived to begin building a new civilization in the valley.
 The next year, 2,500 more made the passage.
 By the time Young died in 1877, more than 100,000 people were living in the surrounding Great Basin, the majority of them Latter-day-Saints.

 Young, however, had not escaped the troubles that plagued the Church in the East.
-By early 1848, the Mormons’ haven became a U.S. territory after the American victory in the Mexican War.
-The Mormons had finally found a permanent home along the Great Salt Lake, but its isolation and freedom from persecution was short-lived.
+By early 1848, the Latter-day-Saints’ haven became a U.S. territory after the American victory in the Mexican War.
+The Latter-day-Saints had finally found a permanent home along the Great Salt Lake, but its isolation and freedom from persecution was short-lived.